open-service-portal/ingestor/README.md

 ### XRD Transform Script (Recommended)

-The easiest way to transform XRDs is using the wrapper script:
+The easiest way to transform XRDs is using the transform script:

 ```bash
 # From plugin directory